 The Company will pay as promptly as practicable all reasonable legal fees and related expenses (including the reasonable costs of experts) incurred by Eligible Officers, as defined in the Plan, who in good faith, seek to obtain or enforce any right or benefit provided by this Plan, provided that the Eligible Officer prevails on a least one material claim.
-If the dispute is resolved by a final decision of an arbitrator pursuant to Section 13 in the favor of the Company and the applicable termination did not occur during the CIC Protection Period, the Eligible Officer shall reimburse the Company for all such legal fees and related expenses (including costs of experts) paid by the Company on behalf of the Eligible Officer.
-To the extent necessary to comply with Code Section 409A, any reimbursements pursuant to this Section 7 shall be paid to the Eligible Officer on or before the last day of the Eligible Officer's taxable year following the taxable year in which the related expense was incurred.
-Such reimbursements are not subject to liquidation or exchange for another benefit and the amount of such benefits or reimbursements that the Eligible Officer receives in one taxable year shall not affect the amount of such benefits or reimbursements that the Eligible Officer receives in any other taxable year.
+If the dispute is resolved by a final decision of an arbitrator pursuant to Section 13 in the favor of the Company and the applicable termination did not occur during the CIC Protection Period, the Eligible Officer shall reimburse the Company for all such legal fees and related expenses (including costs of experts) paid by the Company on behalf of the Eligible Officer, To the extent necessary to comply with Code Section 409A, any reimbursements pursuant to this Section 7 shall be paid to the Eligible Officer on before the last day of the Eligible Officer receives in one taxable year in which the related expense was incurred.
+Such reimbursements are not subject to liquidation or exchange for another benefit and the amount of such benefits and reimbursements that the Eligible Officer receives in any other taxable year.